lucasberent/mapleDocs/README.md

 # Introduction
-This project was made in the course of the course Data Stewardship, summer term 2020 at TU Vienna.
-The goal of this opensource project is to provide a system that allows users to manage and expose machine readible data management plans to achieve FAIR data [TU Vienna FAIR](https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), [Exposing maDMPs](https://www.rd-alliance.org/groups/exposing-data-management-plans-wg).
+This project was created for the course Data Stewardship, summer term 2020 at TU Vienna.
+The goal of this opensource project is to provide a system that allows users to manage and expose machine readible data management plans (maDMPs) to achieve FAIR data [TU Vienna FAIR](https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), [Exposing maDMPs](https://www.rd-alliance.org/groups/exposing-data-management-plans-wg).

-## Key features
+## Feautres
-We have built a highly scalable and modern system that allows users to:
-- Upload maDMPs which are validated according to the standard defined in [RDA DMP Common Standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard)
+- Upload maDMPs as Json files (stored in MongoDB for scalability and flexibility)
-- Control which fields are visible to other users of the system i.e. specifically hide fields of the maDMP
+- Hide fields of maDMPs s.t. they become invisible to other users
+- Schema validation against the maDMP schema provided by the [RDA-DMP common standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard) in frontend and backend on upload
+- Optional, automatized assignment of dois to maDMPs from [Datacite](https://datacite.org/) if no doi is present on upload
+- Interactive maDMP viewer for a clear view over maDMPs
-- View and Download maDMPs
+- Fast, powerful and extendable search of maDMPs with Elasticsearch:
+    - field-wise search on maDMPs
+    - combined search over multiple maDMP fields at once
-- Search for maDMPs
+- Download and save maDMPs as Json files
+- Security: Registration and Login with JWT.
+Secured with Spring Security
+- Easy to use and simple UI written in Angular
+- Extendable and easy to maintain layered architecture
+- Built as Spring Boot application, written in Java
+- All components (MongoDB, Elasticsearch and the Spring Boot application) are deployed with Docker for a highly portable, scalable and easy way of deployment.
+To that end we provide a docker-compose containing the backend components.
+The fronend can be deployed as Angular application on a webserver
+- Moreover, we provide an automatized import mechanism to import maDMPs from an external provider e.g. from zenodo, written in Python.

 ## Key technologies
 ### Backend:
 - [MongoDB](https://www.mongodb.com/) for efficient data access and flexible storage
 - [ElasticSearch](https://www.elastic.co/de/) and [Logstash](https://www.elastic.co/de/logstash) for full-text and highly efficient and scalable searching
-- [Spring Boot](https://spring.io/projects/spring-boot) for a secures,scalable and highly maintainable application
+- [Spring Boot](https://spring.io/projects/spring-boot) for a secure, scalable and highly maintainable backend application
 - [Docker](https://www.docker.com/) for containerization for easy and portable deployment

 ### Front end:
 - [Angular](https://angular.io/) and material design for a modern and flexible UX

-# Prerequisites
-- In order to assign dois to maDMPs at upload, we have integrated the DataCite API, hence if one wants to use this feature a Datacite account is necessary.
-In order to configure the account refer to Chapter *Configuration*.
-Warning: the datacite API proved to be unreliable, often returing 503 and timing out for hours.

-# Configuration
-The application assigns new dois to maDMPs that do not have one yet at upload time.
-In order to do that we have integrated the datacite API.
-The respective configuration has to be done in a .properties file: "auth.properties" in the same directory as the application.properties file.
-The needed properties are:
-- application.rest.doiservice.username
-- application.rest.doiservice.password
-- application.rest.doiservice.prefix

-Once an according file is created and the properties are set accordingly, the application can start and assign new dois to maDMPs on upload.

 # Installation and Running the project
+## Prerequisites
+- Docker
+- Tested in Chrome only

 ## Backend (Application Server)
 First, make sure max_map_count is at least 262144, otherwise set it with: `sudo sysctl -w vm.max_map_count=262144`.
 If it is less, the elasticsearch service might fail.